RexCorpDev/csNg1.0/readme.md

 ## Description

 This is a practice app for exploring angular workflows.
 All images are copyright of codeschool.com and used with their permission.

+To display angular functionality properly you'll need to run "python -m httpSimpleServer" within the root dir.
+This is required when using custom directive references.